christelbuchanan/bap-578-non-fungible-agents-nfa/whitepaper/enhanced-learning-architecture.md

 ### 2. Optional Adoption
 Learning capabilities are entirely optional.
 Developers can choose to:
-- Create simple agents with JSON light memory (default behavior)
+- Create simple agents with JSON light imprint (default behavior)
 - Enable learning from day 1 for new agents
 - Upgrade existing agents to support learning
 - Mix both approaches within the same application